The Recess Queen Activities

 The Recess Queen activities.
 Kindergarten and First-grade lesson plans featuring ideas for The Recess Queen.
 Reading, writing, math, STEM, craft, and center activities, too!

 This CLASSIC first page is also a great source to use as a writing mini-less for a strong beginning!
-Additionally, the illustrations are a perfect demonstration for those students who are still making their written stories know through their drawings.
+Additionally, the illustrations are a perfect demonstration for those students who are still making their written stories known through their drawings.

 We also love when students learn more about illustrating through a directed drawing.
 These Recess Queens are the BEST!
 I feel like Jean has missed an appointment for a brow waxing.